MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

     -   Click **Text** and select **Text input**.

+2. Edit the text input object

-    -   Select the text in the **Default** property and clear the value.
+    -   While still selecting the Text input object, select the text in the **Default** property and clear the value.

     -   Select **HintText** property and enter `"Enter visitor code"` as the value (including double quotes)

     -   Click on **...** next to the control name in tree view (TextInput1), select **Rename**, change the name to `textCode`

-2. Add form view
+3. Add a form view

    -   On **Insert** tab click **Forms**  then select **Display**